-PLEASE NOTE THAT WE HAVE CLOSED THE APPLICATION PERIOD FOR NEW (NON-CERTIFIED) REFEREES.
-IF YOU HAVE NOT BEEN CERTIFIED AS A REFEREE PREVIOUSLY, WE THANK YOU FOR YOUR INTEREST BUT WILL NOT BE ACCEPTING APPLICATIONS UNTIL FEBRUARY 2021 FOR THE 2021-2022 SEASON.
+PLEASE NOTE THAT FOR THE COMING 2021 - 2022 SEASON, THE OMHA HAS NOT DETERMINED IF THERE WILL BE ANY IN-PERSON CLINICS FOR FIRST-TIME (NON-CERTIFIED) REFEREES.
+IF YOU HAVE NOT BEEN CERTIFIED AS A REFEREE PREVIOUSLY, WE THANK YOU FOR YOUR INTEREST BUT CANNOT GUARANTEE CONSIDERATION TO JOIN THE GHRA FOR THE 2021 - 2022 SEASON.

-IF YOU HAVE BEEN A REFEREE PREVIOUSLY, WE ARE CONTINUING TO ACCEPT APPLICATIONS FOR THE 2020-2021 SEASON.
-PLEASE CLICK ON THE BUTTON BELOW TO SEND US YOUR INFORMATION.
+IF YOU HAVE BEEN A REFEREE PREVIOUSLY AND YOUR CERTIFICATION IS STILL CURRENT, WE ARE ACCEPTING APPLICATIONS FOR THE COMING SEASON.
+PLEASE CLICK ON THE "APPLICATION INFORMATION" BUTTON AT THE BOTTOM OF THE PAGE TO SEND US YOUR INFORMATION.

 Thank you for your interest in officiating with the GHRA.
 Each year the GHRA executive accepts new officials depending on our needs for the coming season.